 There are a number of organisations that collect and publish data and information on soil in Scotland.
 These include:

 - British Geological Survey (BGS)

 - Centre for Ecology and Hydrology (CEH) Countryside Survey

 The Scottish Government’s Strategic Research Portfolio for Rural Affairs, Food and the Environment includes a range of projects on soils - through their Strategic Research Programme, Centres of Expertise and Underpinning Capacity.

 The Centres of Expertise bring together expertise across the publicly-funded research sector to provide timely, relevant scientific advice to inform Government policy.
 Two of the centres relate to soil:

 A new Centre for Knowledge Exchange within the Scottish Environment and Agriculture Research Institutes (SEFARI) will ensure that the findings of research are publicised effectively.

 Soil and related research is also carried out at a number of Scottish Universities.

 The UK Soil Observatory provides information on soils across the UK.

-Links to further information available about soil monitoring in Scotland are given in the resources section.
+You can find links to further information about soil monitoring in Scotland in the resources section.